 The ATM cave is located in an area known as the Mountain Tapir Reserve.
 This is tropical jungle, so your guides will prepare you with suitable jungle hiking gear.
-The ATM cave is about a 45 minute drive from the nearest population centers or San Ignacio – Santa Elena, or the City of Belmopan.
+The ATM cave is about a 45 minute drive from the nearest population centers of San Ignacio – Santa Elena, or the City of Belmopan both in the Cayo District.
 From the ATM site’s parking lot, expect a refreshing 40 minute hike to the the cave entrance.
 It is best to start the tour early in the morning when it is still relatively cool.
 The entrance to the cave is through 12 feet of water and for this reason the site is government administered to ensure that only experience and licensed guides take in visitors.

 Tour guides will brief visitors on the history of the cave where the Maya performed human sacrifices to their gods.
 This a “must see” attraction in Belize.
 As one visitor put it: “The best way to sum up this fabulous experience is that if you go to Guatemala you must see Tikal; if you visit Egypt you have to experience the Giza Pyramids or if you go to China you have to see the Great Wall.
 If you come to Belize you must include ATM Tour as your number one choice of destination.”

 The following is an account by a Doctoral student who visited the ATM Cave:

 As a student of life and Archaeology, I have been exposed to certain aspects of civilizations and cultures that many are not familiar with.
 The remnants of the past, as well as the ritualistic acts that occurred throughout history, have left artifacts in places that resume the role of a sacred place .

 So, when I arrived at Actun Tunichil Muknal cave, I knew there were certain steps I had to take before planting my feet firmly on the ground.